STF-R/filrouge_pe/Audio/Python/README.md

-In this section you will find all Python scripts and Jupyter Notebook relatives to Audio Sentiment Analysis.
+In this section you will find all Python scripts (.py) and Jupyter Notebook (.ipynb) relatives to Audio Sentiment Analysis.